thenexthub/Codira/docs/BuildManifesto.md

 build time.

-The ability to build the runtime components for different hosts allows building the Swift SDK for various hosts on a single machine.
+The ability to build the runtime components for different hosts allows building the Codira SDK for various hosts on a single machine.
 This enables the build of the android SDK and Linux SDKs on Windows and vice versa.

 Note that none of the changes described here prevent the workflows that are